Understanding store activity doesn’t (only!) require consumer goods brands to channel the Selfridge’s spirit. They need data-driven insights.

-Sales force audits takes quite a bit of effort, lacks the desired precision in general, and costs more to scale up or improve accuracy.
+Salesforce audits take quite a bit of effort, lacks the desired precision in general, and costs more to scale up or improve accuracy.
 Despite these, it still doesn’t deliver comprehensive insight by itself.

 Syndicated Point-of-Sale or Consumer Panel data sources rely on sampling a few thousand outlets across formats (or few hundred thousand households at best, for consumer panel) to project market level trends.
 While these have proven over decades to be enormously useful, they have had their challenges as well.
 There have been instances of sample size related concerns raised by CPG brands.
 Also, higher the level of granularity needed, higher the cost: and still it is at a market-area level, and not outlet level.

 What if, a CPG could get critical insights into: